menloparkinnovation/openpux/openpux/deploy/chip/readme.txt

 11/27/2016

+Note: As of 11/27/2016 CHIP deploys using $HOME/openpux/openpux.

 This CHIP computer is an ArmV7 architecture running a Debian Linux.

 It uses the R8 AllWinner chipset and is pretty much code compatible with